kyma-project/kyma/docs/03-tutorials/serverless/svls-03-expose-function.md

       export NAME={APIRULE_NAME}
       ```

 2. Download the latest configuration of the Function from the cluster.
-This way you will update the local `config.yaml` file with Function's code.
+This way you will update the local `config.yaml` file with the Function's code.

   ```bash
   kyma sync function $NAME -n $NAMESPACE